 I have twenty years teaching and mentoring experience at the University of Chicago, University of Pittsburgh, Duke University, University of East Anglia, University of Pennsylvania’s Continuing Education, and Johns Hopkins’ Summer Programs' Center for Talented Youth.
-Now I use that experience (and the personal and emotional hurdles I’ve overcome along the way) to help others do more of the writing they love.
+Now I use that experience to help others do more of the writing they love at Scholars & Writers Consulting.

 I'm an American expat in Norwich UK, "City of Literature," and explain a little of why in my food and memory story.